arnog/mathlive/src/api.md

 ```ts
 type MoveOutEvent: object;
 ```

+## Event re-targeting
+ Some events bubble up through the DOM tree, so that they are detectable by any element on the page.

+Bubbling events fired from within shadow DOM are re-targeted so that, to any listener external to your component, they appear to come from your component itself.

+ ## Custom Event Bubbling

+ By default, a bubbling custom event fired inside shadow DOM will stop bubbling when it reaches the shadow root.

+ To make a custom event pass through shadow DOM boundaries, you must set both the `composed` and `bubbles` flags to true.

 The `move-out` event signals that the user pressed an **arrow** key or **tab** key but there was no navigation possible inside the mathfield.